Meeting your Horse’s Nutritional Needs… Don’t take chances with his diet.

 Threonine is an essential amino acid, meaning it must be provided in the diet since the body cannot create enough of its own.
 If not present in adequate amounts it limits the body’s ability to make protein.
 Research shows improved muscle mass in older horses that may have trouble maintaining weight and in young, growing horses when Threonine is supplemented.
 In addition, it supports the production of a necessary component of the mucus that lubricates and protects the digestive tract.

-These amino acids are mobilized during exercise and used by the body for energy.
+Leucine & Valine are two amino acids mobilized during exercise and used by the body for energy.
 They delay the onset of fatigue and prevent muscle breakdown, especially during aerobic exercise and endurance events.